-Note: If you want to collect a replacement VSC on the same device that already holds a VSC for the same user, you must use the Erase Unused VSC option first (see section 5.11, Removing the VSC from a device); otherwise you will see an error during collection.
-To replace certificates on an existing VSC, see section 5.5, Updating a VSC
+Note: Do not attempt to collect a replacement VSC on the same device that already holds a VSC for the same user - this is likely to cause an error during collection.
+To replace certificates on an existing VSC, see section 4.5, Updating a VSC.

-5.6.2 Temporarily replacing the VSC on a new device
+4.6.2 Temporarily replacing the VSC on a new device